damianodallapiccola/assignment-3-802020/reports/Assignment-3-Design.md

   * **customer streaming analytics app**: This component is a Java application that runs on top of Flink.
 I decided to use the Tuple object because they are more optimized for this type of computations and also to permit to the client to define the operation to perform on the data without telling us which are the meaning of the data (if they are sensible data).

   * **mysimbdp-coredms**: The results of the analytics could be also stored in a MongoDB database, adding it as another final sink in the Flink application.
-However, this function is not implemented in the coding part.
+However, this function is not implemented in the coding part. (the upload schema is better described in the answer 3.1)

   The components I reused are: